 Projections for multiple breakdowns

 Multiple independent breakdowns may be associated with a single table axis.
-The mechanism for resolving how multiple breakdowns combined into a single “effective” breakdown is called projection.
+The mechanism for resolving how multiple breakdowns combine into a single “effective” breakdown is called projection.
 The relative priority of multiple breakdowns for a single axis is determined by the @order attribute of each breakdown.
 The breakdowns are visualized as trees.
 For each leaf of the first breakdown, the entire second breakdown is attached, and so on, recursively.

 In the screenshot below, for example, there are two breakdowns for the X axis: dimension D is ordered at a higher priority than dimension E. So, for each leaf of dimension D (d1 and d2) the entire tree of dimension E is attached.
 Since the X axis generates columns, these breakdowns create a projection for the column structure of the table.
 See the table layout preview in the screenshot below.